 A Dream That Came True? is an ongoing long-term artistic project and research (since 2016) with the multiform media productions resulting from various types of methodologies.
-The project brings together personal narrations related to subjects of everyday life, home, migration, hybrid identity of women and girls who live in Finland and have Southwest Asian and North African roots (the so-called Middle East).
-Project intends to challenge the preconceived stereotypical perceptions of the West Asian women and their gender and cultural roles in Finland.
+The project brings together personal narrations related to subjects of everyday life, home, migration, hybrid identity of women and girls who live in Finland and have also Southwest Asian and North African roots (the politically known as Middle East).
+Project intends to challenge the preconceived stereotypical perceptions of the SAWANA women and their gender and cultural (and other) roles in Finland.
 Going beyond by resisting against the accepted norms and conventions related to women with the Middle Eastern roots in Western societies, privileging their perspectives over the other ones avoiding them from being an only side-track in the narratives.
 The project questions migration as a dream from perspective of the migrant women, with an aim to reflect on their lived experiences, different ways of being, socio-cultural adaptions, resistances and finally struggles which one might face in society, offering different narratives than existing ones, and ambitiously attempting in finding ways to tackle these struggles for a better living conditions.
 The project is a collaborative work and is done in collaboration with the participants.

 As it is reflected in the title of the project with a question mark whose dream is/has been to migrate?
 From whose perspective migration is a dream?
 What about second and third generation of migrants?

 Artist endeavours to create space for dialogue in the society regarding the critical issues, to provoke and to intervene, by exploring the possibilities of going beyond the boundaries which are caused by one's own culture, or sociopolitical structures and norms of the place where one lives.
 This project reflects on lives of people who cross the borders between the traditional and postmodern type of life, related and beyond the culture: “ Space, Identity and the politics of difference”.
 The result is a non-linear approach to the issues and will be a complex embodiment and expression through media art.
 This project is part of Rahaa's current doctoral dissertation work.